d1-create/DLibManager/README.md

 # DLibManager
-A pure-java CLI tool to manage a library.
+A java CLI library management tool.
+# Install
+{TODO:RELEASES TAB}
+This project does not use maven or gradle